Notice of Privacy Practices

 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION:

 Treatment: Your PHI can be used and disclosed to provide you with health care treatment and services.
 We will share your PHI, as appropriate, with optometrists, students in training programs, technicians, and personnel, volunteers, and others who are involved in your care, both within the UEC and elsewhere.
 For example, we may disclose your PHI to manufacturers when we order eyeglasses, contact lenses, or low vision devices for you, or to your primary care physician for continuity of your healthcare.

-II.
-Payment: We may use your information or share it with others so that we can bill and obtain payment for services we provided to you.
-For example, we may share your health information with your insurance company.
-This would be done to determine if your insurance company will cover the cost of your treatment or to obtain approval from your insurance company before you have treatment.
-This also applies to programs that provide benefits for work-related injuries such as worker’s compensation.
+Payment: We may use your information or share it with others so that we can bill and obtain payment for services we provide to you.
+For example, we may share your PHI with your vision plan, health insurance company, and with other payers such as Medicare and Medicaid.

-III.
-Health Care Operations: We may use your health information or disclose it to others to conduct our business operations.
-For example, we may use your health information to evaluate our treatment and services or to educate our staff to improve the care they provide to you.
-Your health information may also be used to educate health care students and providers.
-We may also share your health information with other companies that perform services for us.
-If so, we will have written agreements with these companies to make sure that the privacy of your health information is protected.
+Health Care Operations: We may use your PHI or disclose it to others to conduct our business operations.
+For example, we may use your PHI to evaluate the treatment and services provided to you or to educate our staff on how to improve the care delivered.
+We may also use your PHI when we contact you, including via our automated appointment reminder system.

-V. Treatment Alternatives, Benefits and Services: We may use and disclose your health information in order to recommend possible treatment options, health-related benefits or services that may be of interest to you, so long as we have not received a payment from a third party for communicating with you.
+Alternative Treatment Services: We may use and disclose your PHI in order to recommend possible treatment options or health-related benefits or services that may be of interest to you, so long as we have not received a payment from a third party for communicating with you.

 DISCLOSURES TO OTHER INDIVIDUALS